 Although this seems painfully obvious, very few businesses actually achieve this.
 It means ignoring what your competitors are doing and also making decisions that may benefit customers but are not linked to any clear financial metric.
 There are many businesses that only do things for customers if it makes financial sense for the business.
 This shows when Jeff Bezos talks about Amazons financial results, he has often said that the work he is doing today will only be shown in financial results 2 or 3 years from now.
 Yet many other business leaders only ever seem focused on the current quarter.

 Ironically, despite its enormous success one of the things Amazon has done best is fail.
-Its history is littered with high profile failures, but that has actually what has led to their success.
+Its history is littered with high profile failures, but that is actually what has led to their success.
 Amazon tried to move into the mobile phone market.
 Its Amazon Fire phone lost circa $170m and they could not even sell it when they put it up for sale for 99 cents.
 Amazon tried to launch its own version of Apple Pay and shut that down within 6 months and who can forget its incredibly high-profile failure with pets.com but it helps that Amazon does not punish failure.
 As Jeff Bezos has said:

 “If you’re going to take bold bets, they’re going to be experiments, and if they’re experiments, you don’t know ahead of time if they’re going to work.
 Experiments are by their very nature prone to failure.
 But a few big successes compensate for dozens and dozens of things that didn’t work.”